sepgh/testudo/README.md

 - [ ] Exception Throwing and Handling
   - Note: lambdas are going crazy at this point.
 Use this strategy: https://stackoverflow.com/questions/18198176
 - [ ] Logging
-- [ ] Performance Improvement Ideas
+- [ ] Performance and Overall Improvements Ideas
   - Update process can be distributed into multiple threads for the `databaseStorage.update()` part
-  - There are bunch of places that we can benefit from Binary Search that have Todos on them.
+  - There are a bunch of places that we can benefit from Binary Search that have Todos on them.
+  - If index ids have a better way of generation, we can use them in index storage managers such as `DiskPageFileIndexStorageManager` to determine the scheme an object belongs to!
+This also works for storing bitmaps and array lists in db file for `DuplicateIndexManagers`.

 ## Open Problems